Manscaping History and How To's

 No neckbeards.
 We have a deep, dark theory that they will eventually circle back into style, but that day is not today.
 It isn’t tomorrow either.
 No matter how much beard you do or don’t grow, keep the neck clean.

 Ears should be visible.
-One reason the man bun came into fashion is because it enables longer hair to obey this rule.
+One reason the man bun came into fashion is that it enables longer hair to obey this rule.
 There are rare exceptions, but if you’re still living by basic guidelines, you aren’t ready for them.
-If you experiment with sideburns, long curls or anything else that seems fun, make sure the ears are clean.
+If you experiment with sideburns, long curls, or anything else that seems fun, make sure the ears are clean.

 When in doubt, smooth the back.
 Your whole body shouldn’t be smooth, but the back is a tricky place to manage.
 While most of your body grooming should look to manicure and contain, rather than remove, body hair, the back can go bare.
 In fact, getting your back waxed is probably the easiest way to stay on top of it.
 Most importantly, intimate sessions can easily be ruined by excessive back hair or even stubble where it isn’t expected.